divyansh404-sudo/8-bit-Processor--DFT-Insertion-and-ATPG/README.md

 | PI Static Faults | 8 | 8 | 0 | 100.00% |
 | PO Static Faults | 30 | 30 | 0 | 100.00% |

-> **Note on Dynamic Coverage:** The lower dynamic fault coverage (18.68%) is expected for a processor design with a wide state space and deeply sequential behavior.
-Full static coverage at 100% indicates all modelled stuck-at faults are detected.
+> **Note on Dynamic Coverage:** The lower dynamic fault coverage (18.68%) is expected for a deeply sequential processor design.
+Full static coverage at 100% confirms all modelled stuck-at faults are detected.

----

 ### ATPG Pattern Statistics